18F/micropurchase-auctions/README.md

 ## How to do it:

 1. [File a new issue](https://github.com/18F/micropurchase-auctions/issues/new) in this repo.
-Make sure to give your issue a title and create an issue rather than an epic.
+Make sure to give your issue a title and click the "Submit new issue" button (rather than creating an epic).

 2. Fill out all the information in the suggested issue template